Use Custom Execution Environments with Oracle Linux Automation Manager

 ansible-playbook push-image.yml

-The playbook runs on localhost and, therefore, does not need an inventory file defined.
+The playbook runs on localhost and, therefore, does not need a defined inventory file.

 Verify Image Exists in Private Automation Hub